-Stephanie Economou is a composer and violinist based in Los Angeles, CA. Her early successes have emerged from her exploration and study of widely varying musical styles, including classical, folk, rock, electronic and jazz.
-Economou’s experience in film scoring extends from drama to comedy to animation, which has demanded the synthesis of an electronic and acoustic musical palette.
+Stephanie Economou is a composer and violinist based in Los Angeles, CA. Her early successes have emerged from her exploration and study of widely varying musical styles, including classical, experimental, folk and rock.
+Stephanie’s experience in film scoring extends from drama to action to animation, which has demanded the synthesis of an electronic and acoustic musical palette.
 It is her uniquely hybridized compositional voice which has proven a valuable asset across a wide spectrum of visual media.
-Economou’s most notable work has been born from her composing apprenticeship with Golden Globe-nominated composer, Harry Gregson-Williams, with whom she has worked with since 2014.
-Stephanie holds credits as additional composer, orchestrator, and music arranger on Ridley Scott’s Oscar-winning film The Martian, Ben Affleck’s Live By Night, Niki Caro’s The Zookeeper’s Wife, Catherine Hardwicke’s Miss You Already, and Rick Famuyiwa’s HBO drama Confirmation.
-She has also composed additional music for the Australian indie drama Breath directed by Simon Baker and 2018’s summer blockbuster The Meg, directed by Jon Turteltaub.
-Up next for Economou is season two of the popular YouTube series Step Up: High Water.
-She will also be continuing her collaboration with Gregson-Williams on the highly-anticipated Disney live-action remake of Mulan.